jinko-core/doc.jinko-lang.dev/docs/writeups/11-shell-abstractions.md

 ## Extensible `Shell` type

-By having a base generic `Shell` type which has a couple methods, such as `arg(string)`, we can abstract almost all shell command building functionality before executing said command.
+By having a base generic `Shell` type which has a couple methods, such as `.arg()` and `.execute()`, we can abstract almost all shell command building functionality before executing said command.
 It probably needs a couple more methods to enable piping functionality and redirection.

 ```rust
 // shell.jk